unbit/uwsgi-docs/Gevent.rst

 Even if uWSGI supports Greenlet as suspend-resume/greenthread/coroutine library, it requires a lot of effort and code modifications to work with gevent.

-The gevent plugin requires gevent 1.0.0 and :doc:`Async<Async>` mode.
+The gevent plugin requires gevent 1.0.0 and :doc:`Async` mode.

 .. _Gevent: http://www.gevent.org